developer-journey/stewart-platform/tutorial/README.md

 The servos should all move to their **internal** zero position.

 If the software can not connect to the PCA9685 device, it will output an error.
-If you encounter an error, make sure that you are running the ubilinux kernel provided by UP (as described in the installation tutorial)--without that kernel, the 40-pin HAT is not enabled.
+If you encounter an error, make sure that you are running the ubilinux kernel provided by UP board (as described in the installation tutorial)--without that kernel, the 40-pin HAT is not enabled.

 ## Adjust the servos to zero position